herndon/CSCefficiency/README.md

 ====================

 ## About
---- tested in CMSSW_10_4_10, needed to run full 2022 dataset
+--- tested in CMSSW_15_0_5, this release needed to run the 2025 dataset
 * It is based on the tag-and-probe method using the Z pole or the J/ψ pole;
 * The efficiency obtained is the CSC detector efficiency times the efficiency that the muon is not scattered.
-* Need RAW information to get the LCT efficiency.
-RECO or AOD sample is not enough.
+* Need RECO-RAW information to get the LCT efficiency.
+RECO, AOD (mini, nano or simple AOD) samples are not enough.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)